Getting Started with Infant Massage

-Position yourself and baby so you’re both comfortable.
+To get started, position yourself and baby so you’re both comfortable.
 Sit on the floor with your back against the couch or wall, or kneel alongside your bed.
 In the early months babies like to lie in the natural cradle formed in your lap when you sit cross-legged; or just stretch your legs straight out in front of you.
-Place baby on a diaper-covered lambskin or a dryer-warmed towel draped over your legs as a pillow.
+Place baby on a dryer-warmed towel or a soft blanket draped over your legs as a pillow.
 When baby grows out of your leg cradle, stretch out your legs alongside baby.
 Be sure to keep a spare diaper handy for the unexpected sprays.

 Veteran infant-massage instructors stress the importance of respecting baby’s desire for a massage.
 They advise, before laying on hands, asking baby’s permission – “Would you like a massage?”
 Babies become attentive to a setting event, a group of events that signal a familiar event will follow.
 When baby sees you rubbing oil into your hands and hears you pronouncing the cue word “massage,” watch for his face to light up approvingly.
 If baby is upset, it’s best to postpone the massage and just hold him awhile or use other comforting techniques.
 Remember, massage is something you do with your baby; if he’s not “with” you, wait until a better time.
 If he becomes upset during the massage at any point, stop and just hold him.
 Massage is not meant to be like a Band-Aid that you apply to a baby who is hurting, but rather a process that equips baby (and you, too) to be better able to handle life’s stresses.